baaihealth/opi/README.md

 Note: the argument 'split70' is only suitable to EC_number prdiction task, it is not necesseary for other tasks.
 ```

-**Note**: As for the training, we take the suggestion to address out-of-memory issue from [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca), using DeepSpeed stage-3 with offload.
+**Note**: As for the training, we take the suggestion to address out-of-memory issue from [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca), using DeepSpeed ZeRO stage-3 with offload.

-### 3. Convert DeepSpeed-format weights to HuggingFace-format
+### 3. Convert DeepSpeed-format weights
-Once finished instruction tuning, we convert the DeepSpeed-format checkpoints to PyTorch-format, i.e., **pytorch_model.bin**, using the following script:
+Once finished instruction tuning, the DeepSpeed-format weights should be converted to **pytorch_model.bin**, using the following script:
 ```
-cd checkpoints_saved_folder
+cd output_dir
 python zero_to_fp32.py . pytorch_model.bin
 ```

 ### 4. Split pytorch_model.bin into chunks to speedup loading for inference
-After step 3, you will get the **pytorch_model.bin** file, you can split it to small chunks, e.g., pytorch_model-00001-of-00004.bin
+After step 3, you will get the **pytorch_model.bin** file.
+You can further split it to small chunks, e.g., pytorch_model-00001-of-00004.bin
 pytorch_model-00002-of-00004.bin, pytorch_model-00003-of-00004.bin, pytorch_model-00004-of-00004.bin, in order to speedup loading it when inferenceing.
-However, it is not a must thing, if you don't want.
+However, it is not a must, if you don't want.
+If you would like to split it, please do like this:
 ```
 cd model_split
-python model_split.py --model_idx EC_6.7b
+python model_split.py --model_idx OPI-instruction-tuned-model-name
 ```
 The you will get a checkpoint folder suffixed with "**chunked**", which you can take as the **pretrained model path** for later evaluation job.